The Art of Sound (exhibition): Partnerships and locations

-As a national institution, the NSFA uses exhibitions, film festivals and touring projects to provide access to its collection of audiovisual materials to the people in regional Australia.
+The exhibition allowed the materials in the NSFA to provide access to its collection of audiovisual materials to the people in regional Australia, and allowed regional galleries to showcase their collections to wider audiences.

 The Art of Sound was supported by the National Collecting Institutions Touring and Outreach Program (an Australian Government program which supports projects that make collections available to all Australians).